MattByName/color-tint/README.md

 * Set any colour using RGB sliders
 * Custom translucency through alpha slider
 * ColorTint remembers your chosen color, automatically saving it when you change it, and loading on launch
 * The tint is off by default.
-Click the paintbrush icon and toggle "Tint" to enable.
+Click the colortint icon and toggle "Tint" to enable.
 * Supports multiple monitor setup

 ## Contributing